Hedy Lamarr: Inventing career

-Although Lamarr had no formal training and was primarily self-taught, she invested her spare time, including on set between takes, in designing and drafting inventions, which included an improved traffic stoplight and a tablet that would dissolve in water to create a flavored carbonated drink.
+Modern wireless systems such as Bluetooth, Wi-Fi, GPS, and some secure military communication systems use principles related to spread spectrum transmission.
+In 1997, Lamarr received the Electronic Frontier Foundation Pioneer Award, helping bring renewed attention to her role as an inventor.
+Lamarr had no formal training and was primarily self-taught, she invested her spare time, including on set between takes, in designing and drafting inventions, which included an improved traffic stoplight and a tablet that would dissolve in water to create a flavored carbonated drink.